António Vieira: Works

 A badly edited edition of the works of Vieira in 27 volumes appeared in Lisbon, 1854–58.
 There are unpublished manuscripts of his in the British Museum in London, and in the Bibliothèque Nationale in Paris.
 A bibliography of Vieira will be found in Sommervogel, Bibliothèque de la compagnie de Jesus, viii.
 653–85.

 The Complete Works of Father António Vieira, annotated and updated, began publication in 2013, nearly four centuries after his birth.
 The 30 volumes of this publication comprise his complete letters, sermons, prophetic works, political writings, writings on Jews and Indians, as well as his poetry and theatrical works; it is the first complete and carefully edited publication of all of Vieira's many writings.
 One of the largest editorial projects of its kind, it was the result of international cooperation among various Luso-Brazilian research institutions and scientific, cultural and literary academies, under the aegis of the Rectory of the University of Lisbon.
 More than 20 thousand folios of manuscripts and printed pages attributed to Vieira were analyzed and compared, in dozens of libraries and archives in Portugal, Brazil, Spain, France, Italy, England, Holland, Mexico and in the United States of America.
 About one quarter of The Complete Works are made of previously undiscovered and unreleased texts.
 The project, directed by José Eduardo Franco and Pedro Calafate, was developed by CLEPUL in partnership with Santa Casa da Misericórdia, and published by Círculo de Leitores, with the final volume to be released in 2014.
 Although this is a Portuguese edition, a selection of his works will be made available in 12 languages as part of the project.

 Quotations

 "We are what we do.
 What we don't do, doesn't exist.
 Therefore, we only exist on days when we do.
 On the days when we don't do, we simply endure".

-"The goal of the men who invented books was to cherish the memory of past things, countering the tyranny of time and forgetful men."
+"The end for which men invented books was to preserve the memory of past things against the tyranny of time and against the forgetfulness of man, which is an even greater tyranny."

 "Holland, is the land which flows with milk, and Brazil is the land which flows with honey; and when the one is joined to the other, they become wholly and properly the Land of Promise, a land flowing with milk and honey."